vishalchovatiya/CPP_Templates/PART 3: All about virtual keyword C++: How virtual destructor works?.md

    delete p;
 }
 ```
-- Output is `base`.
-Because standard mandates that the runtime type of the object is that of the class being constructed/destructed at this time, even if the original object that is being constructed/destructed is of a derived type.
+- Reason for answer : Standard mandates that the runtime type of the object is that of the class being constructed/destructed at this time, even if the original object that is being constructed/destructed is of a derived type.
+That's why it prints output `base`.

 ### Reference
 - http://www.avabodh.com/cxxin/virtualbase.html